ras52017/Anaconda_Titans/README.md

 The purpose of this analysis is to review the 2021 Behavioral Risk Factor Surveillance System survey data information dataset [3].
 This dataset contains 438,693 records that we have cleaned and analyzed to look at how well known risk factors indicate the occurrence of diabetes/prediabetes from our questions noted below:

-1) What are the top 5 states for diabetes occurrence?

-2) What are the top 3-5 indicators/comorbities are found with diabetes patients?
+1) What are the top 3-5 indicators/comorbities are found with diabetes patients?

-3) How does the occurence of diabetes differ between races, genders, and both combined?
+2) How does the occurence of diabetes differ between races, genders, and both combined?

-4) How well can future diabetes cases be predicted by the top indicators by training a model?
+3) How well can future diabetes cases be predicted by the top indicators by training a model?

 ### Sample ETL output dataset